Corporate privacy notice

 Our Data Protection Officer is employed to support members of the public in understanding and exercising their rights.

 While we would prefer to receive your request in writing you can also contact us in person, by phone, email or social media channels.
-If you have any queries about access to your information, please contact our Data Protection Officer.
+If you have any queries about access to your information, please contact the Data Protection Officer.

 Please be aware we may require additional identification to verify who you are or evidence you have the appropriate authority to make the request.